 This abbreviation stands for ‘virtual private network’ .
 With a VPN, users will be able to protect their data when accessing the internet, since it serves as a filter or extra protection, capable of hiding personal data through encryption in order to enhance the protection.

 That is why, especially seniors who are new internet users, should make sure that their computers are protected from viruses and malware.
-You can find some guidelines for seniors at VPN Compare.

 The use of a virtual private network is very advisable when you are away from home and traveling for both work and leisure or any type of wi-fi network that is not private and secure.
 The service is also used for some specific situations, such as when trying to access a website or service that is blocked by region or which is censored on some countries.
 The VPN changes the IP address , thereby preventing the website or service from identifying where the access is coming from and ensuring content unblocking .